doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

 Now we'll check each function's Core to observe a difference between |old| and
 |new| beginning with the top of the call stack: ``decodeAddress28``.

-Note to self before:
-  - 928 looks like it optimizes this function better!
-  - 810 makes it a join point
-  - 928 just inlines
-  - even the unfolding is better on 928: it sinks the let for PackedBytes28

 |old|:

 .. code-block:: haskell